mcmah309/rust_core/README.md

 | [Result] | [Option] | [Cell] | [Panic] | [Typedefs]

 🔥 **Over 100 Extensions and Counting:** Crafted to address specific scenarios in Dart.

-🧪 **Robust Testing:** Over 250 tests and counting, we aim for reliability and performance in every feature.
+🧪 **Robust Testing:** Over 250 meaningful tests, we aim for reliability and performance in every feature.

-🚀 **Beyond Rust Core:** While Rust_Core faithfully implements the Rust Core library in Dart, our vision extends further.
+🚀 **Beyond Rust Core:** While rust_core faithfully implements the Rust Core library in Dart, our vision extends further.
 We aim to be an indispensable tool for every Dart project and a foundational library for the broader ecosystem.

-### Official Packages Based Off Rust_Core
+### Official Packages Based Off rust_core
 | Library | Description |
 | ------- | ----------- |
 | [anyhow] | Idiomatic error handling capabilities to make your code safer, more maintainable, and errors easier to debug. |